Prashant31/geokit-java/README.md

-GeoKit Java
+## GeoKit Java
 Utilities and models for Geographical calculation Currently Unstable under heavy development

+## TODO's

+Add Tests.
+Think of more features which can be added.
+Add GeoCoding abilities

+## Tests

+This is my next TODO item

+## Contributors

 If you need any new features just add in issues.
-If you find a bug please report it
+If you find a bug please report it.
 I have tried adding comments to the code.
 You can generate the java doc also

-TODO LIST

-Add Tests
-think of more featires which can be added
-Add Geocoding abilities
+## License

+A short snippet describing the license (MIT, Apache, etc.)